Flatiron Books | 2019

 Instead, she was getting into mob-esque danger with smarmy goons and trying to teach the reader about international espionage-ish technology that required way too much page time to explain.
 There was even a straight-up bad guy monologue scene.
 “Do you want to know all my reasons for doing what I did, instead of having naturally figured them out during the investigation?
 LET ME MONOLOGUE… before I kill you.
 We got time!”

 It was a strange direction to go and ended up feeling convoluted.
 Possible?
 SURE.
 Everything is possible nowadays.
 But an odd direction to take a story about a lowkey PI and booknerd?
 Completely.

 Maybe if we were three books deep into a series, and needed to go a different direction to spice things up, I could see the reason for the plot direction, but really I was a bit disappointed in how we went from a violent, girl-powered story to one about guys in suits doing shitty things for international political reasons.

 If you like subterfuge and tough female leads this might be a 5-star read for you, but I didn’t totally connect with the direction of the storyline.
-The writing is good, the character building is on-pointe, but the “thriller” parts of the story, which were the bulk of it, were a little out there and felt like jamming the wrong puzzle piece into an empty space.
+The writing is good, and the character-building is on-pointe, but the “thriller” parts of the story – which were the bulk of it – were a little out there and felt like jamming the wrong puzzle piece into an empty space.